 Some plans offer additional gap coverage, so look for it on the plan information pages.

-The Fourth Phase is Catastrophic Coverage
+Phase 4 is Catastrophic Coverage

 - Your plan's deductible;

 - What you paid during the initial coverage limitOnce you have met your yearly deductible, you will pay a copayment or coinsurance for each covered drug until you reach the initial coverage limit.
 You will then enter your plan’s coverage gap (aka, “donut... period;